 What is VoIP Telephone Service?

-Instead of your local phone company’s copper wires, VoIP phone services use your business’ existing internet connection to convert and transmit voice as data.
+Instead of your local phone company’s copper wires, VoIP phone systems use your business’ existing internet connection to convert and transmit voice as data.
 If you’ve used Skype to make a phone call, then you’ve used VoIP technology before.
 But while Skype is typically used by individuals, there are other services, like RingCentral, that leverage the same technology on a larger scale for businesses.

 VoIP phone service providers generally give your business two options to access their service: